Foundation Grant: Review process

 The Foundation Grant program is supported by a three-stage competition and review process.
-Stage 1 and 2 review is conducted remotely by expert reviewers and will include online discussions amongst reviewers.
+Stage 1 and 2 review is conducted remotely by expert reviewers who have designated days to discuss applications using a secure online platform.
 Stage 1 reviewers assess the caliber of the applicant(s) and vision and program direction, while stage 2 reviewers assess the quality of the program and quality of the expertise, experience and resources.
 Competition Chairs are responsible for overseeing and supporting the stage 1 and stage 2 remote review process.

 In tandem with stage 2 of the peer review process, reviewers are asked to review the budget requested and justification for each of their assigned applications to determine if the budget is appropriate to support the core proposed program of research and if it is realistic and well justified, given the researcher's calculated budget baseline.
 Reviewers will be asked to assess the appropriateness of the justification for requests that are higher than the applicant's funding baseline amount, and will recommend that the budget remain as requested or recommend a lesser amount.

-CIHR is committed to taking gender equity into account as part of the Foundation Grant Stage 1 decisions.
-CIHR will therefore ensure that regardless of career stage, the proportion of female applicants moving forward from Stage 1 to Stage 2 will equal the proportion of female applicants to the competition.
-To do so, CIHR will take corrective measures, if necessary.
+CIHR is committed to ensuring gender equity is observed as part of the Foundation Grant Stage 1 decisions.
+CIHR will therefore ensure that the proportion of female applicants moving forward from Stage 1 to Stage 2 will equal the proportion of female applicants to the competition by taking corrective measures, if necessary.